deniskyashif/blog/content/posts/csharp-channels-part-3.md

 }
 ```

-We perform a simple depth first traversal of the workspace tree and write each file we enounter to the output channel.
+We perform a depth first traversal of the folder and its subfolders and write each file name we enounter to the output channel.
 When we're done with the traversal, we mark the channel as complete so the consumer (the next stage) knows when to stop reading from it.

 ### Stage 1 - Keep the Source Files

 Stage 1 is going to determine whether the file contains source code or not.
 The ones that are not should be discarded.
-It is pretty much a filtering function.

 ```cs
 ChannelReader<FileInfo> FilterByExtension(